realityexpander/How_to_program_from_ground_up/README.md

     ```

 - # Assembly Language
+  - BIG IDEA - Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes.
   - Assembly Language is a "human-readable" mnemonic representation of the "machine code" that the CPU can executes directly
   - The mnemonics are translated into the binary opcodes by an "Assembler"
   - The assembler is a program that converts and expands the mnemonics into the specific particular binary opcodes.